What Is Aspiration?

 - Reaction to medication

-- Throat cancer, head and neck injuries, stroke, and nervous system disorders like amyotrophic lateral sclerosis (ALS), Parkinson's disease, and multiple sclerosis
+- Nervous system disorders like amyotrophic lateral sclerosis (ALS), Parkinson's disease, and multiple sclerosis

 - Eating or drinking too fast